What is Editing?

 We are always happy to discuss your specific requirements before commencing an editing project.
 We recognise that you have invested a lot of time and effort in your writing.
-Our editing service is suited to a wide range of clients ranging from university students, business owners, government organisations and self-publishing authors.
+Our editing service is suited to a wide range of clients ranging from university students or academics, small business owners, corporate and government organisations and self-publishing authors.

 If you are an author looking to self publish your manuscript, we offer several book editing packages which are designed to suit a range of different publishing scenarios.
-In addition, if you want some preliminary feedback about the strengths and weaknesses of your manuscript before submitting it to a publisher or self publishing your book, we recommend you consider our manuscript appraisal service.
+In addition, if you want some preliminary feedback about the strengths and weaknesses of your manuscript before submitting it to a publisher or self publishing your book, we recommend you check out our manuscript appraisal service.

 To find out more about our professional editing service, contact us today.